movalex/BMD_requests/README.md

     - minimum scale is also too large.
 Here's side-by-side comparison of the minimum size flow in Fu16 and Fu9 https://cl.ly/8d096181e9a4
     - node elements (arrows, lines) should gradually scale down when scale is below 1.
 Right now they are only scaled on flow scale < 0.6

-2. Underlay draw
+2. Underlays
-    - Underlays are drawn inconsistently.
-With minimum scale they are represented as outlines.
-They should be filled instead. https://cl.ly/2900fe6495f4
+* With minimum scale Underlays are represented as outlines https://cl.ly/2900fe6495f4.
+They should be filled instead.
+* Due to this issue, underlays can be easily mistaken with expanded groups.
+On this screenshot first element is the group with default color, second is Underlay with yellow color: https://cl.ly/2375fa953fbb

 3. Too much unused space:
     - Keyframes view as an example: